The HRSA grant covers a 5-year period from April 2024-March 2029 and has the following goals to support families and children in Maine:

 Family-Based Organization

 25% of our HRSA grant funding is allocated to support family engagement and family support activities.
 Maine Hands & Voices was fortunate to be chosen as Maine’s Family-Based Organization for this grant cycle.
 Because our chapter has an established Guide By Your Side Program with both Parent Guides and Deaf and Hard of Hearing Guides, we feel we are in the best position to offer this support for families with children who are deaf or hard of hearing.
 Our chapter and GBYS Program offer many opportunities throughout the year for families to attend events (virtually during COVID), participate in Zoom webinars, and for their children to be able to take advantage of fun activities planned on a regular basis.
-Since our program is imbedded into the Part C (CDS) process, families have opportunities to meet our Parent Guides and Deaf and Hard of Hearing Guides at any time through this process for support.
+Since our program is imbedded into the Part C (CDS/EI for ME) process, families have opportunities to meet our Parent Guides and Deaf and Hard of Hearing Guides at any time through this process for support.

 A parent and their child smiling